sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

   </tr>
   <tr>
     <td>Produce IT Solution Risk Assessment Framework</td>
-    <td>Produce an IT Solution Risk Assessment Framework that favours and incentivises flexible and interoperable IT solutions, service oriented architecture, and reusable IT Products as components.<br>
+    <td>Produce an IT Solution Risk Assessment Framework that favours and incentivizes flexible and interoperable IT solutions, service oriented architecture, and reusable IT Products as components.<br>
     ESDC Business Capability Model should be leveraged to help define IT Solution concept boundaries.
     </td>
     <td>